1buran/blog/content/posts/effective-update-emacs-straight-packages.md

 # Conclusion
+Now we have known why we should follow the one most of very important principle/concept of Golang:
+> Do not communicate by sharing memory; instead, share memory by communicating.

-We have learned how to update installed Emacs Straight packages in more effective way, without waiting for this feature to be available in Emacs/Straight.
+Also we've learned how to update installed Emacs Straight packages in more effective way, without waiting for this feature to be available in Emacs/Straight.

 Feel the power of concurrency: the time of execution of check for update of ~100 repositories, on my laptop (i7-8550U CPU @ 1.80GHz, RAM 16 GB DDR4 2400, SSD NVMe 256 GB), takes ~2 seconds!